An official army family and MWR Site

 Slam Balls and Assault Bike!

-• Customers required to scan ID upon entering the fitness center.
+• Scan ID upon entering the fitness center.

-• Required to sanitize fitness equipment before and after use.
+• Sanitize fitness equipment before and after use.

-• Must follow all Army regulations and safety/staff rules.
+• Follow all Army regulations and safety/staff rules.

-• Wear proper athletic shoes and clothing - see proper attire poster for more information.
+• Wear proper athletic shoes and clothing.
+See Proper Attire Page for more information.

 • Gym bags are not allowed in the fitness areas.